10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • If a loan feels “just manageable,” it is on the high side

 A cheaper flat in a far-flung estate is tempting when budgets are tight.
-But buyers who optimise purely for purchase price often pay a different price in commute time, lifestyle quality, and slower capital appreciation.
+But buyers who optimise purely for purchase price often fall into HDB buying mistakes that affect lifestyle and value.

 Common problems with poorly located HDB flats: